Total Liabilities: Definition & Calculation

 Summary

 Total liabilities are any debts or obligations that a company has to another party.
-Liabilities are broken into short-term, long-term debt liabilities, and others.
-And they include things like accounts payable, pension obligations, income tax liabilities, contingent liabilities, and sales taxes.
+Liabilities are broken into short-term, long-term, and include items like accounts payable, pension obligations, bonds, income tax liabilities, contingent liabilities, and sales taxes.

-Total liabilities don’t tell much of a story on their own, but they can provide valuable insights when combined with other financial metrics and ratios.
+Total liabilities can provide valuable insights when combined with other financial metrics and ratios.
 These can include ratios like debt-to-equity, which uses calculations from the income statement and balance sheet.

-Plus, balancing short-term and long-term liabilities can help with the amounts of cash and cash reserves a business has access to.
-This can all help contribute to a healthy business and balance future obligations.
+Plus, having short-term and long-term debt can help with the amounts of cash and cash reserves a business has access to and contribute to a healthy and profitable business able to manage its current future obligations.

 FAQs About Total Liabilities